Back to Blog

 • Does the investor look for ambition, but also if you have the necessary foundation to make this dream possible?
 (Remember: passion and product adoption make a successful combo.)

 • Finally: does the investor present founder-friendly terms?
-(See how you can avoid diluting your equity too much and eventually losing your skin in the startup game.)
+(See how you can avoid diluting your equity too much and eventually losing skin in the startup game.)

 5. The VC gives you a quick and valuable yes or no